An ebook that makes the case for a critical approach to school geography

 - Provides sample curriculum units that address students’ concerns (schooling, happiness, housing, the future of work, sustainable food, etc)

 - Contains chapters on nature, space, place and global citizenship following introductory chapters on critical geography and education, knowledge, and critical pedagogy

 - Promotes UNESCO guidance on education for sustainable development and global citizenship education and an internationalist approach to geographical education

 - Includes numerous links to websites, videos and open source publications

-I would be interested to hear your comments and suggestions via the feedback page.
-Meanwhile if you find the materials useful I would be grateful if you would recommend them to your colleagues and networks.
+I would be interested to hear your comments via the feedback page.
+Meanwhile if you find the book useful I would be grateful if you would recommend it to your colleagues and networks.